sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ### MobileNetV2 with CIFAR-10 on a Minikube Cluster

 There are 158 parameter tensors in ResNet50 for CIFAR-10 dataset.
-And those tensors have 2,236,682 (8.5MB) trainable parameters, about Luckily.
+And those tensors have 2,236,682 (8.5MB) trainable parameters.

 | Workers   |  computation/communication  |  Speed   |  Speedup Ratio |
 | -- | --------------------------- | -------- | ------ |